CCDM-Programming-Club/pcalign/README.md

 want to be able to import.
 In this code the `__init__.py` file contains the code for running our command line version of the progam.

-Mimicking this project should get you pretty far, but for more information check out the official [python packaging user guide](https://packaging.python.org) which contains, a great basic tutorial <https://packaging.python.org/tutorials/packaging-projects/>.
+Mimicking the layout of this project should get you pretty far, but for more information check out the official [python packaging user guide](https://packaging.python.org) which contains a great simple tutorial <https://packaging.python.org/tutorials/packaging-projects/>.

-One nice aspect of pip is that you can install the package and still edit it, and use those changes.
+One nice aspect of pip is that you can install the package, edit it, and then use those changes.

-The command:

 ```python
 pip install -e .
 ```

-Tells python to install the current directory (i.e. `.`) as a package, but allow us to use the edits in the installed version `-e`.
+This tells python to install the current directory (i.e. `.`) as a package, but allow us to use the edits in the installed version `-e`.
-So you could open a jupyter notebook and play with the package, then edit the package, and to use those new edits, you just need to reload the package or restart the notebook.
-Same goes for scripts.
+So you could open a jupyter notebook and play with the package, edit the package, and to use those new edits within the same jupyter notebook.
+You just need to reload the package or restart the notebook.
+Same goes for running scripts..
-N.B. pip requires the `setup.py` file to work properly.
+N.B. `pip` requires the `setup.py` file to work properly (see below).

 ## Packaging command line scripts.